The Story of Maranatha Community

 Over the years the Maranatha CBO has built a relationship with the district education board, seeking government support to improve the quality of education that the children receive in the community school.
 Through such relationships the CBO has received support from government teachers.
 Wishing to continue its focus on the holistic care of the most vulnerable, the Maranatha CBO has now released control of the community school to the government, with the understanding that the most vulnerable children will have free access to education.
 The Care Workers, with support from the local Hands at Work team in Luanshya, are in the process of moving the Care Point to a new plot of land that was purchased at the end of last year.
 The Maranatha CBO will operate from the new building once construction is complete.

-The local Hands at Work team in Luanshya currently supports eight Community Based Organisations, which exist to care for the most vulnerable in their communities.
+The local Hands at Work team in Luanshya currently supports ten Community Based Organisations, which exist to care for the most vulnerable in their communities.
 The office provides training, networking, and encouragement to those Community Based Organisations like Maranatha.
 It also gives administrative support, including helping with funding proposals, monitoring and evaluation, bookkeeping and reporting to donors.

 BE INSPIRED BY UPDATES FROM MARANATHA COMMUNITY